 The F-Pace will take on the BMW X3 and Mercedes-Benz GLC (next-gen GLK-Class)

 in the premium small crossover segment but will be set apart by brilliant dynamics and fuel efficiency made possible by an advanced lightweight aluminum architecture.
 That new platform is the iQ[Al] that debuted in the XE.

 Derived from the Premium Lightweight Architecture used by Land Rover, the iQ[Al] is a scalable vehicle platform designed not only to be light but also extremely stiff.
 It’s also been designed to incorporate innovative efficiency technologies such as diesel, plug-in hybrid and even battery-powered electric powertrains, and it also features some pretty sophisticated chassis technology like Instinctive All-Wheel Drive and All Surface Progress Control.

-Standard powertrains in the F-Pace will include Jaguar’s Ingenium range of turbocharged 2.0-liter four-cylinders, and likely the automaker’s supercharged 3.0-liter V-6.
+Standard powertrains in the F-Pace will include Jaguar’s Ingenium range of turbocharged 2.0-liter four-cylinders, and, as supported by the photos of the new higher-performance model, the automaker’s supercharged 3.0-liter V-6.
 An eight-speed automatic is expected to be the standard option.